Charlemont, Massachusetts: Government

-Charlemont employs the open town meeting form of government, and is led by a board of selectmen.
+Charlemont employs the open town meeting form of government, and is led by a Select board.
 The town has its own police, fire and public works departments.
 The town's library, Tyler Memorial Library, is connected to the regional library network.
 Charlemont lies halfway between hospitals in North Adams (North Adams Regional Hospital) and Greenfield (Franklin Medical Center).
 Greenfield is also the site of most of the county's public services, courthouses and the county jail.

 On the state level, Charlemont is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and the western portions of Hampshire and Franklin Counties.
 The town is patrolled by the Second (Shelburne Falls) Station of Troop "B" of the Massachusetts State Police.

 On the national level, Charlemont is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
 Massachusetts is currently represented in the United States Senate by Senators Ed Markey and Elizabeth Warren.